litarusso/UFO_Analysis/README.md

 # UFO_Analysis
 ## Overview of the analysis

-This analysis aims to understand where and when Ufo's are seen more.
-In this project, I helped Dana.
-Dana, a data journalist, writes an article about UFO sightings in her hometown McMinnville, Oregon.
+This analysis aims to understand where and when UFO's are seen more.
+In this project, I helped Dana, a data journalist.
+Dana writes an article about UFO sightings in her hometown McMinnville, Oregon.
-We wanted to prepare a dynamic webpage with Dana to make the data available to interested people.
+We wanted to prepare a dynamic webpage with Dana, to make the data available to interested people.
-I used my knowledge of JavaScript, Html, CSS, and Bootstrap for that project.
+I used my knowledge of JavaScript, HTML, CSS, and Bootstrap for the project.
 In addition, I also used ChromeDev tools to test the code.

 First, I prepared a table with HTML (index.html) to run the js code and filter the data in the fields.
 The data was already in the data.js file.
 <p align="center">